Fourier--Mukai partners of elliptic ruled surfaces over arbitrary characteristic fields: Introduction

 \begin{proposition}[=Corollary \ref{corollary:base-elliptic}] Let $X \to A$ and $X' \to A'$ be $\mathbb{P}^n$-bundles over abelian varieties $A$ and $A'$ for $n=1,2$.
 If $X$ and $X'$ are Fourier--Mukai partners, then so are $A$ and $A'$.
 Furthermore, the Popa--Schnell conjecture holds true in this case. \end{proposition}

-The construction of this article is as follows.
-In \S \ref{sec:relative_moduli}, we explain some results and notation of relative moduli spaces of stable sheaves on elliptic fibrations, a main tool of study of Fourier--Mukai partners of elliptic surfaces.
+The plan of this article is as follows.
+In \S \ref{sec:relative_moduli}, we explain some results and notation of relative moduli spaces of stable sheaves on elliptic fibrations, a main tool for the study of Fourier--Mukai partners of elliptic surfaces.
 We obtain a characterization of Fourier--Mukai partners of elliptic surfaces with non-zero Kodaira dimensions in Theorem \ref{BMelliptic} for arbitrary $p=\ch k$, which was originally proved by Bridgeland in the case $p=0$.